thixotropist/riscv_vector_survey/content/en/docs/glossary.md

 VLEN
 : The number of bits in a single vector register, VLEN ≥ ELEN, which must be a power of 2.
 Often 128 or 256 bits.

+VLENB
+: The number of bytes in a single vector register, VLEN/8

 XLEN
 : The number of bits in a scalar (x) register, 64 for RISCV-64